framps/raspiBackupDoc/en/src/restore-options.md

 ### -R: External root partition

-This option can be used to restore backups of systems that use an external partition as root partition, such as USB sticks or hard disks.
+This option can be used to restore backups of systems that use an external partition as root partition (hybrid boot mode), such as USB sticks or hard disks.
 This is only possible if a `tar` or `rsync` backup is available.
 The parameter defines the partition on which the root directory is to be restored. is to be restored.
 Example: `/dev/sdb1`.